Paris: 18th and 19th centuries

 Paris grew in population from about 400,000 in 1640 to 650,000 in 1780.
-A new boulevard, the Champs-Élysées, extended the city west to Étoile, while the working-class neighbourhood of the Faubourg Saint-Antoine on the eastern site of the city grew more and more crowded with poor migrant workers from other regions of France.
+A new boulevard named the Champs-Élysées extended the city west to Étoile, while the working-class neighbourhood of the Faubourg Saint-Antoine on the eastern side of the city grew increasingly crowded with poor migrant workers from other regions of France.
+Paris's role in education and sciences led Paris to be known as the City of Light during the age of Enlightenment in the 18th century.

-Paris was the centre of an explosion of philosophic and scientific activity known as the Age of Enlightenment.
-Diderot and d'Alembert published their Encyclopédie in 1751, and the Montgolfier Brothers launched the first manned flight in a hot-air balloon on 21 November 1783, from the gardens of the Château de la Muette.
-Paris was the financial capital of continental Europe, the primary European centre of book publishing and fashion and the manufacture of fine furniture and luxury goods.

-In the summer of 1789, Paris became the centre stage for the French Revolution.
-On 14 July, a mob seized the arsenal at the Invalides, acquiring thousands of guns, and stormed the Bastille, a symbol of royal authority.
-The first independent Paris Commune, or city council, met in the Hôtel de Ville and, on 15 July, elected a Mayor, the astronomer Jean Sylvain Bailly.
+In the summer of 1789, Paris became the centre stage of the French Revolution.
+On 14 July, a mob seized the arsenal at the Invalides, acquiring thousands of guns, with which it stormed the Bastille, a principal symbol of royal authority.
+The first independent Paris Commune, or city council, met in the Hôtel de Ville and elected a Mayor, the astronomer Jean Sylvain Bailly, on 15 July.

-Louis XVI and the royal family were brought to Paris and made prisoners within the Tuileries Palace.
-In 1793, as the revolution turned more and more radical, the king, queen, and the mayor were guillotined (executed) in the Reign of Terror, along with more than 16,000 others throughout France.
-The property of the aristocracy and the church was nationalised, and the city's churches were closed, sold or demolished.
-A succession of revolutionary factions ruled Paris until 9 November 1799 (coup d'état du 18 brumaire), when Napoléon Bonaparte seized power as First Consul.
+Louis XVI and the royal family were brought to Paris and incarcerated in the Tuileries Palace.
+In 1793, as the revolution turned increasingly radical, the king, queen, and mayor were beheaded by guillotine in the Reign of Terror, along with more than 16,000 others throughout France.
+The property of the aristocracy and the church was nationalised, and the city's churches were closed, sold, or demolished.
+A succession of revolutionary factions ruled Paris until 9 November 1799 (coup d'état du 18 brumaire), when Napoleon Bonaparte seized power as First Consul.